sv-cover/cover-php/bulma_progress.md

 - Single committee page is crap now.
 - Working groups page needs major redesign.
 - Photo origin path in fotoboek/\_path.twig is ugly html.
+- Redesign photobook: rendering of books could be better.
+May need some backend changes.
+Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).